Health and Wellness Classes and Preventative Services

 Every Thursday - Hesston Senior Center - 1:00

-Every Wednesday - Park City Senior Center 1:00pm
+Every Wednesday - Park City Senior Center two mile walk 1:00pm

 Take Charge of Your Health: Diabetes Self-Management Education (DSME) Classes